 Flowers are one of my favorite photography subjects.
 They can’t complain if the photo doesn’t come out right.
 Flowers also look very different when shot from different angles and zoom levels.
-Explore the flower from these different angles to get completely new photos.
+Explore the flower from these varied angles to get completely new photos.
 While taking photos indoors, the two most important things to keep in mind are lighting and background.

 Pick an uncluttered background, such as a plain wall.
 You can even hang a cloth at a distance behind the flowers to get a plain, solid colored background.
 Make sure that the background is far away from the subject.
 This ensures that it’s out of focus and also makes sure that no shadows fall on the background.

 Carry a macro lens or extension tubes.
 Macro lenses allow you to get closer to the subject and still focus on them.
 Extension tubes allow you to reuse your lenses and reduce the minimum focusing distance.
 Since they don’t have any optical components, they don’t harm the image quality in any way.

-7) Rain and dew make flower shots more interesting.
+Rain and dew make flower shots more interesting.
 Look for flowers with dew drops on them, or just spray some water on them yourself.

-Post Processing of Flower Photos
+Post-Processing of Flower Photos

-8) You can always post process the photo to enhance it.
+You can always post-process the photo to enhance it.
 Some of the common post processing techniques used in flower photos are cropping the photograph, increasing saturation to give richer colors, increasing contrast and brightness, and adding vignetting effects.
 Vignetting is the dark shadows on the corners of a photograph’s frame, often caused by the lens.
 Adding vignetting moves the eye to the center of the photograph.

-About the Author:
+About the Author